 - Hop On Hop Off Bus Tour to get their bearings in the morning

 - Notre Dame—visit inside and on top: buy a ticket to go to the top for a great view.
 You line up on the left side of the Cathedral.
-[Post: Different Views of Paris]
+[Since the fire occurred, you’ll have to just gaze upon Notre Dame as the reconstruction won’t be complete until 2024].

 - Visit La Conciergerie and/or Saint-Chapelle (for the stained glass)—or do this at night and see a chamber music concert at the same time [Post: Saint-Chapelle]

-- Or have lunch at Angelina’s—famous for their hot chocolate [Post: My Niece’s Experience at Angelina’s]
+- Or have lunch at Angelina’s—famous for their hot chocolate [Read #5 in Unique Experiences in Paris)

 - Head to the Louvre, located just east of Angelina’s (just wander around the area, don’t go inside—do this at night)